tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

-any successful response from Facebook contains, inter alia, persistent access token (JWT token) but its scopes may be different based on user action. if access token with requested scopes has been created before, Facebook won't prompt user next time request is made but will return a new token with the same scopes - this will invalidate previous tokens most likely.
+any successful response from Facebook contains, inter alia, persistent access token (JWT token) but its scopes may be different based on user action (`scopes` is a JWT token field). if access token with requested scopes has been created before, Facebook won't prompt user next time request is made but will return a new token with the same scopes - this will invalidate previous tokens most likely.

 - [STEP 1] Facebook asks for `email,public_profile` permissions